 - Place remaining mozzarella on top and bake at 325f for 50-60 minutes.
 If desired, broil for 2 minutes right at the end.
 Alternatively, bake without mozzarella on top at 400f for 30 minutes.
 Once done, remove the no-breadcrumb eggplant parmigiana from the oven and allow to settle for about 20-30 minutes before serving.
 This is really important!

 Love eggplant?
-Make these!
+Make these recipes!

 No Breadcrumb Eggplant Parmigiana